treeops/treeops/README.md

 * see the unique paths within input tree and node multiplicity
 * get rid of irrelevant data
 * move data nodes around to match your requirements
-* replace text in some nodes using reqular expressions
+* replace text in some nodes using regular expressions
 * flatten/export data to tabular format for further processing, e.g. using statistical methods(R)
 * save transformations so they can be applied again